rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 3. The Connection if forwarded to the chosen control plane node
 4. The control plane node responds directly to the client, with [Direct Return](https://www.haproxy.com/blog/layer-4-load-balancing-direct-server-return-mode/)

+*NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*

 And that's it for this blog post!

 Check out the [second part of this blog post series](https://rcarrata.com/openshift/ocp4_ipi_vmware_deep_dive_part2/), where we will analyze how is the load balancing for the Ingress (.apps) for OpenShift IPI.